 With development of new designs, the revised concept required a significant amount of rolling and forming of depleted and enriched uranium, and space in existing facilities became inadequate.
 Building 883 was built to handle the rolling and forming of uranium.
-DU was cast in Building 444, but was shipped to Building 883 to be heated and rolled into sheets from which blanks were cut and formed to the required shape.
+DU was cast in Building 444 and transferred to Building 883 to be heated and rolled into sheets from which blanks were cut and formed to the required shape.
 The shaped pieces were shipped back to Building 444 to be turned, trimmed, and polished.
 In some cases, the component was coated with protective materials.

 Figure 2-2.
-Rocky Flats Facility in 1990.
+1990 site map (ChemRisk 1992, p.
+68).